ppluuums-jp/nextjs-12-clean-architecture/README.md

 <img width="400" src=https://user-images.githubusercontent.com/104049111/209498352-4823b04c-7513-4d70-8de6-3372ead61658.png></img>

-To try it out, prepare your firebase project and ``.env`` file;
+To try it out, prepare your firebase project and ``.env`` file.

 ### Some Preps

 1. Add web app to your firebase project and Create firestore database with `user` collection.
 2. Copy your firebase config and paste it your .env file.

-It's going to be like following.
+It's going to be like the following.
 (You need to add prefix `NEXT_PUBLIC` to use firebase library on client side.)

 ```
 ## Firebase Setting